Fact or Fiction: Did the Milwaukee Bucks win the Damian Lillard-Jrue Holiday trade?

 Losing Antetokounmpo would have crippled the franchise, but that answer does not resolve the fact that dealing for Lillard made Milwaukee's perimeter defense worse and tied a neat bow on Boston's offseason.

-"They're really good," said Antetokounmpo.
+"They're really good," Antetokounmpo said.
 "They're really good.
 They play the right way.
 They're playing for one another.
 They have multiple guys that can shoot from the 3-point line, guys that want to get going offensively.
-Now they also have great bigs that can space the floor and create more gaps for White, Tatum and Brown, so yeah, they've been always good, and this is another year that they're very, very good."
+Now they also have great bigs that can space the floor and create more gaps for White, [Jayson] Tatum and [Jaylen] Brown, so yeah, they've been always good, and this is another year that they're very, very good."

 The Celtics are a different animal.
 They shot 52.4% from the field and 40.5% from deep.
 More specifically, they finished 21 for 23 at the rim (91.3%) and 5 for 5 on corner 3s.
 Some say 57 points on 28 shots is good.